Bird ringing: Wing tags

 In some surveys, involving larger birds such as eagles, brightly coloured plastic tags are attached to birds' wing feathers.
 Each has a letter or letters, and the combination of colour and letters uniquely identifies the bird.
 These can then be read in the field, through binoculars, meaning that there is no need to re-trap the birds.
 Because the tags are attached to feathers, they drop off when the bird moults.

-Another method is imping in a brightly colored false feather instead of a natural feather.
+Another method is imping in a brightly coloured false feather instead of a natural feather.

 A patagial tag is a permanent tag held onto the wing by a rivet punched through the patagium.

+Wing tags can be a problem for some smaller raptors like harriers as their conspicuous nature makes them more obvious targets for other more powerful predators like peregrine falcons.

 Radio transmitters and satellite-tracking

 Where detailed information is needed on individual movements, tiny radio transmitters can be fitted on to birds.
 For small species the transmitter is carried as a 'backpack' fitted over the wing bases, and for larger species it may be attached to a tail feather or looped to the legs.
 Both types usually have a tiny (10 cm) flexible aerial to improve signal reception.
 Two field receivers (reading distance and direction) are needed to establish the bird's position using triangulation from the ground.
 The technique is useful for tracing individuals during landscape-level movements particularly in dense vegetation (such as tropical forests) and for shy or difficult-to-spot species, because birds can be located from a distance without visual confirmation.

 The use of satellite transmitters for bird movements is currently restricted by transmitter size – to species larger than about 400g.
 They may be attached to migratory birds (geese, swans, cranes, penguins etc.) or other species such as penguins that undertake long-distance movements.
 Individuals may be tracked by satellites for immense distances, for the lifetime of the transmitter battery.
 As with wing tags, the transmitters may be designed to drop off when the bird moults; or they may be recovered by recapturing the bird.

 Motus wildlife tracking network is a program of Birds Canada, it was launched in 2014 in the US and Canada, by 2022 more than 1,500 receiver stations have been installed in 34 countries, most receivers are concentrated in the United States and Canada.